LihangZeng/EviDx/README.md

 ## License

 The source code and documentation are released under the [Apache License 2.0](LICENSE).
-This license does not cover third-party datasets, corpora, or model weights.

 ## Disclaimer